rwiankowski/homeserver-nixos/docs/ARR_STACK_SETUP.md

 - Services are already installed and running via NixOS
 - You're starting with fresh, unconfigured services
 - You have access to the web interfaces
+- All required directories are automatically created (managed by `modules/disk-mounts.nix`)

 ---